-An intermediate device has one or more ports that receive RSPAN data packets but no source ports.
+An intermediate device has one or more ports that receive RSPAN data packets but neither source ports nor a source VLAN.

 An intermediate device receives the mirrored data packets on the RSPAN VLAN and forwards the mirrored data packets.
 When sending the data packets, the destination port keeps the RSPAN VLAN tag.